-Single Touch Payroll (STP) is a new initiative introduced by the Australian Tax Office (ATO).
+Single Touch Payroll (STP) is an initiative introduced by the Australian Tax Office (ATO).
 STP is aimed at reducing administrative burden for employers, and providing greater reporting visibility for the ATO.
 The initiative is also meant to highlight the benefits of digital services and improve the way businesses and individuals interact with the ATO.

-What does STP reporting mean?
+What does Single Touch Payroll reporting mean?

-STP changes the way employers report their payroll, tax, and super information to the ATO.
+Single Touch Payroll or STP changes the way employers report their payroll, tax, and super information to the ATO.
 With this real-time reporting, information is sent to the ATO as soon as a business runs payroll and pays its people, instead of after the fact.
 This can happen either directly from a business’ payroll software, or through a third party.

 - Time and cost savings: Going digital and reducing paper-based work is a key benefit to streamlining the payroll process.
 It saves time it takes for manual entry, and reduces the potential for errors.
-As well, with STP, payroll administrators that report and finalize payments throughout the year will no longer need to generate and distribute pay summaries to employees at the end of the year, nor will they need to provide the ATO with a payment summary annual report (PSAR).
+As well, with STP, payroll administrators that report and finalize payments throughout the year no longer need to generate and distribute pay summaries to employees at the end of the year, nor do they need to provide the ATO with a payment summary annual report (PSAR).

 - Assisting with compliance management and transparency: STP reporting may help reduce the possibility of errors from manual entry.
 As well, the process provides greater transparency to the ATO, which can monitor wages and superannuation payments in real-time.
 This reduces both the ATO’S reliance on employees to report non-compliance, and the potential for underpayments resulting from employers incorrectly paying out superannuation guarantee (SG) obligations.

 The ATO notes that without STP reporting, employee data is only reported at the end of the financial year – however, with STP reporting, employee data is updated every time employers report (typically each pay day for most employers).